Skip to main content

 don’t use dry toilet paper if it bothers your butt

-If dry toilet paper irritates sensitive skin, you can use moistened wipes, like Preparation H Medicated Wipes.
+If dry toilet paper irritates sensitive skin, you can use moistened wipes, like Preparation H Soothing Wipes.
 They deliver a gentle, everyday clean and reduce irritation.

 wipes small packshot